ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 {: support}

 {{site.data.keyword.databases-for-redis}} is an in-memory database.
 It differs from traditional persistent databases in how it accepts, processes, and stores data.
-The following information highlights common errors that you might experience, a few reasons for those errors, and the solutions that you can apply.
+The following information highlights common errors that you might experience, some reasons for those errors, and the solutions that you can apply.

 ## Error: `Connection to master lost` message
+{: #error-connection-lost}

-{{site.data.keyword.databases-for-redis}} works with two members (master+replica) and three sentinels.
-There are various reasons for `connection to master lost` message.
-Some of those reasons are as follows:
+{{site.data.keyword.databases-for-redis}} works with two members (master and replica) and three sentinels.
+There are various reasons for the `connection to master lost` message as follows:

 a.
-Because of lower input/output operations per second (IOPS), master is busy and does not respond to sentinels, which returns this error message in LogDNA.
+Because of lower input/output operations per second (IOPS), master is busy and is not responding to sentinels, which returns this error message in LogDNA.

 b.
 Because of network latency, sentinels are unable to communicate with master.